eucortes/eucortes/readme.md

-some repositories to store what I'm learning
+some repositories to store what I'm working on